cornernote/yii-email-module/README.md

 			// add a list of users who can access the email module 'adminUsers' => array('admin'),

-            //ID of the {@link CDbConnection} application component.
+			// ID of the CDbConnection application component.
 If not set,
 			// a SQLite3 database will be automatically created and used.
 			'connectionID' => 'db',

 			// set this to false in production to improve performance 'autoCreateTables' => true,